lussytea/english-for-designers/06-storytelling/index.md

 But we said *a logo, poster, social network post, business card, piece of merch, etc.* instead of *a prop* and *a brand* instead of *a set*.

 They teach us also always ask "Why?".
 And when the answer is "Because I like it", then it is not the right way.
-We need to always find the soul of the project/ the point of the project/ main motive of the project to create its image / its form.
-We need to always ask: Does it tell the story?
+We need to always find the soul, the main motive, the point of the project, to create its form.
+We need to always ask: Does it tell our story?

 Because that's what it's all about.